 The pelvic floor is a group of muscles and ligaments that support the bladder, uterus and bowel.
 It’s recommended that all women exercise their pelvic floor muscles every day to prevent weakness and improve strength.

-Pelvic floor exercises will help to prevent urinary problems like incontinence later in pregnancy or after the birth.
+Pelvic floor exercises will help to prevent urinary problems like incontinence later in pregnancy and after the birth.
 Pelvic floor exercises can also help with labour and recovery after birth.
 Regular light exercise like walking can also help to strengthen your pelvic floor muscles.

 Your baby when you’re 9 weeks pregnant

-Your baby is tiny, but growing very quickly:
+Your baby is tiny but growing very quickly: